botlabs-gg/yagpdb-docs-v2/content/moderation/advanced-automoderator/_index.md

 As mentioned above, lists are used to store words or domains that you want to use as black- or whitelist triggers in your rules.

-For word lists, only single words are supported, as each entry is separated by either a newline or a space.
-To blacklist whole phrases, consider using a regex trigger instead.
+Multiple entries in word lists are separated by either a newline or a space.
+Entries in word lists must be single words containing no spaces; to blacklist complete phrases, use a regex trigger instead.

 For website / link lists, specify *just* the site's domain, without any protocol or path.
 Subdomains will be automatically included.
 Logically, if you want to *only* check against some specific subdomain (and its sub-subdomains),